Honey (1 Packet (0.5 Oz)) and Tea (Brewed) (1 Cup (8 Fl Oz))

 How to consume Honey, Tea (Brewed) without glucose spikes

-Include a source of protein with your honey and tea, such as a handful of nuts or a boiled egg, to help slow the absorption of sugar.
+Include a source of protein with your honey and tea, such as a small serving of nuts or a boiled egg.
+This can help slow down the absorption of sugar.

 Limit Honey Quantity